 Krautrock Krautrock (also called Kosmische Musik, German: cosmic music) is a broad genre of experimental rock that developed in West Germany in the late 1960s and early 1970s among artists who blended elements of psychedelic rock, electronic music, and various avant-garde influences.
 These artists largely avoided the blues influences and song structure found in traditional Anglo-American rock music, instead utilizing hypnotic rhythms, tape-music techniques, and early synthesizers.
 Prominent groups associated with krautrock music included Neu!, Can, Faust, Kraftwerk, Cluster, Ash Ra Tempel, Popol Vuh, Amon Düül II, and Tangerine Dream.
 The term was coined by the band Faust on their 4th album, named for one of their compositions.
-See Virtual Noise.
+See Love On The Dole.

 Latin Latin-American music is sometimes called Latin music, and it is more of an umbrella style than a genre.
 It often features acoustic instruments and horns with many layers of percussion, and includes the music of many countries and comes in a wide variety of choices: from the down-home conjunto music of Northern Mexico to the sophisticated habanera of Cuba, from the symphonies of Heitor Villa-Lobos to the simple and moving Andean flute.
-See Salsa Indestructible.

 Local Local music is any music that is recorded in the home-town where it is featured, or features musicians who hail from that location.
 See Around the Town Sounds, Fresh From The Underground, Texas Music Office’s Texas Music Mixtape, Under The X In Texas.

 Lounge Lounge music refers to music played in the lounges and bars of hotels and casinos, or at standalone piano bars.
 Generally, the performers include a singer and one or two other musicians.
 The performers play or cover songs composed by others, especially pop standards, many deriving from the days of Tin Pan Alley.
 Notionally, much lounge music consists of sentimental favorites enjoyed by a lone drinker over a martini, though in practice there is much more variety.
 The term can also refer to laid-back electronic music, also named down-tempo, because of the reputation of lounge music as low-key background music.
-See American Pop, The Lounge Show.
+See The Lounge Show.

 Mariachi Mariachi is a type of musical group, originally from Mexico, consisting of at least two violins, two trumpets, one Spanish guitar, one vihuela (a high-pitched, five-string guitar) and one guitarrón (a small-scaled acoustic bass), but sometimes featuring more than twenty musicians.
 The mariachi sound, known as son, is a mixture of Spanish, native and African traditions and differs from region to region.